Insights

 Conclusion

-The agrochem industry will continue to experience modest growth as it grapples with rising inputs and increased supply chain volatility.
-Digital technologies will continue to play a key role, and the macro trend is to integrate within and between firms.
-This ecosystem and its vast potential for data sharing, offers the next frontier in efficiency and resilience.
+The agrochem industry will continue to experience modest growth as it grapples with rising input costs and increasing supply chain volatility.
+Digital technologies will continue to play a key role, and the macrotrend is to integrate within and between firms.
+This ecosystem and its vast potential for data sharing offer the next frontier in efficiency and resilience.
 Data itself has become an additional virtual commodity, with quality backed by speed.
-Tech is the engine acting upon data across its life cycle, from data gathering from the field to its filtering, mining for insights and timely actions, and eventually for autonomous action using the rapidly advancing AI and its associated technologies.
+Tech is the engine acting upon data across its life cycle, from data gathering to its filtering, mining for insights, and timely autonomous action using the rapidly advancing AI and its associated technologies.